- List bases, tables, fields, and views using the Metadata API

 Airtable Prod. - Personal access token: Paste your Airtable PAT.

 - Who can access this connection: Keep access limited to specific people or invite the entire workspace.
-See Connection-level access for more information.
+See Who can manage connections for more information.

 Working with bases, tables, and records